Typescript sdk

 1. File Discovery: Recursively finds all .ts files in your project (excluding environments/ and node_modules/)

-2. Smart Categorization: Categorizes files as index, graphs, agents, tools, or other files
+2. Smart Categorization: Categorizes files as index, agents, Sub Agents, tools, or other files

 3. Context-Aware Updates: Updates each file with relevant context from the server:

-• Graph files: Updated with specific graph data
+• Agent files: Updated with specific agent data

-• Agent files: Updated with specific agent configurations
+• Sub Agent files: Updated with specific Sub Agent configurations

 • Tool files: Updated with specific tool definitions